gluke - Fotolia

 That's because intent-based networking is only as good as the intent set.
 Although an IBN might be free from command-line errors, errors in logic or scope can still occur.
 As a result, instead of writing configuration scripts, network engineers will need to carefully determine intent.

-To do that, engineers will need to focus as much on what the network is intended to deliver as they do now to understand how an application delivers a service to users.
+To do that, engineers will need to focus as much on what the enterprise network is intended to deliver as they do now to understand how an application delivers a service to users.
 An intent-based network hinges on policies that dictate how the network intelligently configures the underlying infrastructure to respond.
 And to do that, engineers must understand how the software driving IBN works, not necessarily how to code or program the software itself.

 Open source options and intent-based networking